wultra/powerauth-server/docs/PowerAuth-Server-1.8.0.md

 Existing database index `pa_operation_status_exp` on the `pa_operation` table was modified to improve performance of the process of expiration of pending operations.

+### Add transports Column to pa_fido2_authenticator

+A new column `transports` has been added to the `pa_fido2_authenticator` table.
+The column allows you to assign transport hints to a FIDO2 Authenticator registered in the table.
+These transport hints will be used to build allow credential list or exclude credential list during WebAuthn ceremonies, serving as a fallback if the client fails to provide transport hints when registering a new credential.
+The format of the column is a list of authenticator transport values supported by the WebAuthn protocol, serialized as a JSON array.